lgblgblgb/xep128/README.md

 * no precise Nick emulation
 * no slowdown of VRAM access, would be on a real machine
 * no sound
-* missing many features of Dave, including any interrupts than VINT and 1Hz
 * no joystick emulation yet

 # Credits